Broil King Vs Weber: Which Grill is Worth Your Money?

 If you’re looking to get into smoking food, and you definitely should be, the Broil King 28″ Vertical Smoker is an excellent starting point.

-Constructed entirely of stainless steel, this smoker comes with a 15,000 BTU burner ignited by a Sure-Lite electronic ignition system.
-Airflow is controlled by corrosion-resistant cast aluminum Roto-Draft dampers, for precise control of the cooking chambers’ temperature.
+Constructed entirely of stainless steel, this smoker has a 15,000-BTU burner ignited by a Sure-Lite electronic ignition system.
+Airflow is controlled by corrosion-resistant cast aluminum Roto-Draft dampers for precise control of the cooking chamber’s temperature.

-While there are some great offset smokers on the market, the Broil King Smoke XL suffers from some fairly significant design issues that actually make the 28″ Vertical Smoker the better choice.
+While some great offset smokers are on the market, the Broil King Smoke XL suffers from some fairly significant design issues that make the 28″ Vertical Smoker the better choice.

 Wrapping it up